Asset Management

 If you're unsure how to add columns to your Asset pages, you can learn how to add columns via this article.

-Before we get started, we recommend that you add the below columns to your desired asset page;
+Before we get started, we recommend that you add the columns below to your desired asset page;

 - Odometer - The last reported odometer from the asset.